um-computacion-tm/scrabble-2023-Gaston-Irusta/*Changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 ## [Unreleased]
+## [0.1.2] - 2023-09-26
+## Added
+# I created a method to print the board with the multiplier of its cells, and implemented in the main.
+The main.py file was changed
+# a bit, changed the welcome messege, the disposition of the information, and the options to play.
+I'll try to make it to show the
+# letters of the current player before it shows the options to play.
+That may be added in the next version.
+Now, at least, the main
+# is better than before but not perfect yet.

 ## [0.1.1] - 2023-09-25
 ## Added
 # I finally could fix the method to verify if the player can put a word on the board when a word has been put before.
 It reads the